rails-api/rails-api/README.md

 #### Removing Middlewares

-If you don't want to use a middleware that is included by default in the bare middleware set, you can remove it using *config.middleware.delete*:
+If you don't want to use a middleware that is included by default in the api middleware set, you can remove it using *config.middleware.delete*:

 ```ruby
 config.middleware.delete ::Rack::Sendfile